 For a long time, these essential questions have been asked and studied by a variety of people from many schools of thought – from spiritual practitioners, to emotional and physical therapists, and even scientists.
-Breathing properly can help us increase our immunity, overall health, and can massage and promote healthy organs.
+Breathing properly can help us increase immunity, improve overall health, and massage and promote healthy organs.
 Breathing brings oxygen to the brain and all other parts of the body.
 It is the essential life force that helps us be in touch with our body fully.
 It connects us to our emotions.
 It helps us with posture and how we hold ourselves in relation to others and our world.
-It can help us calm, can prevent or treat anxiety, panic and panic attacks.
-We feel energized from good breathing, it treats fatigue and helps us become more resilient.
+It can help us calm, prevent, or treat anxiety, panic, and panic attacks.
+It treats fatigue and helps us become more resilient.
+We feel energized from good breathing.

-Learning to breathe well is an easy and very good introduction to healthy, mindful living.
+Learning to breathe well is an easy and valuable introduction to healthy, mindful living.

 Take a minute to notice your breath right now.

-If you like these exercises you can explore breath work more fully and begin to use them daily as one of your many resilience strategies
+If you like these exercises you can explore breath work more fully and begin to use it daily as one of your many resilience strategies.

 Once you've decided to seek out therapy, figuring out where to start and which type of services to access, and what type of therapist to see can be overwhelming...
 Asking these 6 questions can help.

 Take a moment to think about the word “compassion”.
 What is the first thing that comes to mind?
 You may be thinking about how you helped a friend or family member who was going through a difficult time.
 Perhaps you are thinking about how you have been shown compassion when going